The ultimate guide to pricing your accounting services choose between Fixed and Value-based approaches

 Scope one: Basic monthly bookkeeping

 The first option is basic monthly bookkeeping for a set fee.
-This service costs $300 each month.
-However, it does not specify the number of transactions or accounts included.
+This service costs £300 each month but does not specify the number of transactions or accounts included.

 Scope two: Detailed monthly bookkeeping

-The second option also costs $300 per month.
-This service includes monthly reconciliation of bank and credit card transactions, up to 100 each month.
-It operates on a cash basis and ensures a four-week month-end close.
+The second option also costs £300 per month and includes monthly reconciliation of bank and credit card transactions (up to 100 each month), operating on a cash basis and ensuring a four-week month-end close.

 Step 3 – Setting prices

 When setting prices for accounting services, it is important to know your costs first.
-This is different from charging by the hour.
 Before giving a fixed price, you must understand how much it costs to provide the service.

 Price setting – Fixed pricing